higgi13425/rmrwr-book/_book/io02-getting-started.md

 R is a statistical programming language, designed for non-programmers (statisticians).
 It is optimized to work with data in rectangular tables of rows (observations) and columns (variables).
-It is a very fast and powerful programming engine, but it is not terribly comfortable or convenient.
-R itself is not terribly user-friendly.
+It is a fast and powerful programming engine, but it is not terribly comfortable or convenient.
+Base R itself is not terribly user-friendly.
 It is a lot like a drag racing car, which is basically a person with a steering wheel strapped to an airplane engine.